github/docs/content/code-security/codeql-cli/codeql-cli-manual/database-init.md

 When the `--db-cluster` option is given, this can appear multiple times, or the value can be a comma-separated list of languages.

-If this option is omitted, and the source root being analysed is a checkout of a GitHub repository, the CodeQL CLI will make a call to the GitHub API to attempt to automatically determine what languages to analyse.
+If this option is omitted, and the source root being analyzed is a checkout of a GitHub repository, the CodeQL CLI will make a call to the GitHub API to attempt to automatically determine what languages to analyze.
 Note that to be able to do this, a GitHub PAT token must be supplied either in the environment variable GITHUB\_TOKEN or via standard input using the `--github-auth-stdin` option.